-The simulator can be used for any form of road safety research which requires an understanding of driver behaviour, including impaired driving, road conditions and environment, the testing of in-car technology and devising methods to protect at-risk road users (e.g. older drivers, young novice drivers).
+The simulator can be used for any form of research which requires an understanding of driver behaviour, including impaired driving, road conditions and environment, the testing of in-car technology and devising methods to protect at-risk road users (e.g. older drivers, young novice drivers).
 The simulator also allows reproducing and studying risky driving situations without endangering the life of drivers.

 Using the Advanced Driving Simulator for your research

 CARRS-Q’s simulator is available for use by researchers and industry through contract or collaborative arrangements.